Marketing Major - Bachelor of Business

 Workplace experience

-The capstone project is the final part of your degree and takes place in your final semester.
-You can choose to do a placement in an organisation of your choice, start your own venture or complete an applied project, bringing together your learning and gaining valuable experience.
+Work integrated learning is the final part of your degree and takes place in your final semester.
+You can choose to do a placement in an organisation of your choice, do a virtual internship or complete a research project, bringing together your learning and gaining valuable experience.

 Recent placements included: